terrorizer1980/homebrew-linux-dev/docs/merge-homebrew-core.md

         Formula/gnutls.rb
         Formula/godep.rb
 ```
+Leave the entire commit message unchaged.

 ## Submitting a PR

-When we executed `git commit` in the previous step, the merge has been recorded in our local branch `master`.
-Before these changes can be merged into Linuxbrew, we have to run basic checks on Travis and Circle CIs.
-This requires a pull request.
+The merge is now recorded in our local branch `master`.
+Before these changes can make their way into Linuxbrew, we have to run basic checks on Travis and Circle CIs.
+This requires a GitHub pull request.
 To do that, we have to push our local branch `master` to a new branch in your GitHub fork:

 ```bash
 git push your-fork master:merge-YYYY-MM-DD